Table of contents

 - Utilize scheduling software to maximize your appointments: An online system allows clients to book appointments on your calendar, which eliminates phone tag and allows you to build out your schedule.

 - Create client contracts: Creating contracts with your clients is a great way to set expectations and manage a relationship.
 It will help you increase your professionalism and encourage others to work with you.
-Square offers a suite of free contract templates that can help you quickly create contracts and develop a frameword for success.
+Square offers a suite of contract templates that can help you quickly create contracts and develop a frameword for success.

 Invoices made easy for you and your customers.